Riduidel/aadarchi/base/README.md

 ## `ArchitectureEnhancer`
 This class will run all model and views enhancers, and is used to define the folder in which data is stored.
-This storage folder (referenced in this document as `${ENHANCEMENTS_DIR}`) is configured by the `agile.architecture.enhancements` which uses DeltaSpike configuration loading mechanism and has no default value in code, but one is set in pom generated from archetype (value is `${agile.architecture.output.enhancements}` maven property, which resolves to `target/structurizr/enhancements`).
+This storage folder (referenced in this document as `${ENHANCEMENTS_DIR}`) is configured by the `aadarchi.enhancements` which uses DeltaSpike configuration loading mechanism and has no default value in code, but one is set in pom generated from archetype (value is `${aadarchi.output.enhancements}` maven property, which resolves to `target/structurizr/enhancements`).

 When available, all components configuration properties are mentionned in this document.